jessefreeman/GameCreator/Docs/QuickStart/Launching.md

 ![image alt text](images/LaunchingTheGameCreator_image_2.png).

-By default, Pixel Vision 8 runs in window mode.
-You can resize the window to fit your needs.
-A full-screen toggle is planned for a future release.
+By default, the Game Creator runs in window mode.
+You can scale the window to fit your needs in the settings menu after the Game Creator loads up.
+Likewise, you can also run the Game Creator in full-screen mode too.

 ![image alt text](images/LaunchingTheGameCreator_image_3.png)